saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/dataspat08.jpg">

- misc SQL syntax
+If you want to redo the above parts of the exercise, the following syntax will remove the different objects you created.

--- drop statements to remove new columns from tables
+* The following syntax is the drop statements to remove the new columns from the two tables.

 ```
 /*